From Boardrooms to Bookshelves

-I spelled “advantageous.”
-This moved me from the slow to the advanced section of the classroom.
 The teacher sent me home with a note to my father.
 That was nice.
 But what I remember most about that day is falling in love with words.
-They made me believe I could do whatever I put my mind to, no matter what.
-That pivotal day rooted the educational courage and confidence I needed, as a motherless girl, to pursue my education and dreams.
+They made me believe I could do whatever I put my mind to, (no matter that I was an eight year old motherless girl headed into settings where I would endure 8 out of 10 trauma-tracked adverse childhood experiences).
+Even still, that day I raised my hand, rooted the courage, confidence, and belief I'd need to withstand every looming obstacle I'd face.

 Literacy

-Raising my two daughters has been my life's greatest privilege and joy.
+Raising my two daughters has been one of my life's greatest privileges and joys.
 It’s my love of God, family and that unforgettable third-grade day that fuel my passion to help others, especially children, discover the power of words and reading.

 Reading Makes a World of Difference